Attraction-Repulsion clustering with applications to fairness: Experiments

-where $a(i)$ is the average distance to $X_i$ of the observations in the same group as $X_i$, and $b(i)$ is the average distance to $X_i$ of the observations in the closest group different than the one of $X_i$ (see \cite{silhouette}).
-The average silhouette index of a group is the average of the silhouette indexes of the members of the group and the average silhouette index is the average of the silhouette indexes of all points.

-What we see top-left and middle-left in Figure \ref{fig_transf} is that greater intensity relates to greater heterogeneity but also relates to lower silhouette index.
+What we see top-left and middle-left in Figure \ref{fig_transf} is that higher intensity (higher $V$ an $u$, respectively) relates to greater diversity and to significantly different partitions compared to the original $k$-means clustering, but also relates to lower silhouette index.
 This can be interpreted as the fact that greater intensity in dissimilarities (\ref{k_add}) and (\ref{k_mult}) has a greater impact in the geometry of the original problem.
 In essence, the greater the intensity, the more indistinguishable $S = 1$ and $S= -1$ become after MDS, therefore, any partition with $k$-means will result in very diverse clusters in $S$.
+This is equivalent to saying that diversity is essentially destroying the original cluster structure of the data, since it is mainly due to the variable $x$.
+Hence, here a diversity enhancing partition and a good partition are competing against each other.
 By construction this is not what happens with dissimilarity (\ref{k_local}).
-The strong locality penalty ($w = 1$) allows to conserve the geometry, shown by the little reduction in silhouette index (row 3 column 1), but results in smaller corrections in the proportions.
+The strong locality penalty ($w = 1$) allows to conserve the geometry, shown by the little reduction in silhouette index (row 3 column 1), but results in smaller corrections in the proportions and in small differences with the original $k$-means clustering.

-From the previous discussion, a practitioner interested in imposing fairness, with no strong requirements on the compactness of clusters in the original geometry should use high intensity corrections.
-However, a practitioner interested in gaining some fairness while still being able to keep most of the original geometry should go for low intensity or local corrections.

-In the rest of Figure \ref{fig_transf} we show the actual clusters in the MDS embedding obtained with k-means (column 2) and the same clusters in the original space (column 3), for some moderate intensities.
+In the rest of Figure \ref{fig_transf}, we show the actual clusters in the MDS embedding obtained with $k$-means (column 2) and the same clusters in the original space (column 3), for some moderate intensities.
 For dissimilarity (\ref{k_add}) we take $V = 1.32$, for (\ref{k_mult}) $u = 1$ and for (\ref{k_local}) we use $u = 0.99$.
 A short remark is that a rotation of a MDS is a MDS, and that is the cause of the rotations that we see in column 2.
 Indeed, after MDS the geometry of the groups is not heavily modified, but at the same time some corrections to the proportions are achieved when clustering.
-This corrections appear very natural once we return to the original space.
+These corrections appear very natural once we return to the original space.